balle/balu-wiki/virtualization/openstack.rst

 Nova API         8773, 8774, 8775 Access Nova functionality
-Nova Network                      Configure network if Quantum is not in use Nova Compute                      Management controller for virtual machines Nova ObjectStore 3333             File-based Storage system (can be replaced by Glance or Image Service) Nova Cert                         Nova CA service for x509 certificates Nova Console                      VNC access support Nova Consoleauth                  VNC authorization Cinder           8776             Volumne service (manages additional storage and replication via LVM / iSCSI) Quantum                           Network configuration service - install network client on each vm Horizon          80               Admin webfrontend in Django
+Nova Network                      Configure network if Quantum is not in use Nova Compute                      Management controller for virtual machines Nova Conductor                    Encapsulate database api for nova Nova ObjectStore 3333             File-based Storage system (can be replaced by Swift) Nova Cert                         Nova CA service for x509 certificates Nova Console                      VNC access support Nova Consoleauth                  VNC authorization Cinder           8776             Volumne service (manages additional storage and replication via LVM / iSCSI) Quantum                           Network configuration service - install network client on each vm Swift                             Distributed File Storage Service (can be used to store images for Glance) Ceph                              Ceph is a distributed storage system (object store, block store and POSIX-compliant distributed file system)
+Horizon          80               Admin webfrontend in Django
 ================ ================ ========================================================================